KleinerHacker/unity-editor-ex/README.md

 * `LayerMask` to mark integer field as layer
 * `AssetChooser` to mark field as asset reference to search in database
 * `Scene` to mark string field as scene reference
+* `InputDevice` to store in a string the type reference to all existing input device classes

 ### Extensions
 * Helper methods to find multiple properties for each array element `FindProperties` / `FindPropertiesRelative`